DoNewsCode/core/doc/tutorial.md

 go run main.go version
 ```

-> You can replace the `core.NewServeModule` with your own serve module too.
+You can replace the `core.NewServeModule` with your own serve module too.

+Now that you have finished the tutorial, be sure to try out the project,
+and read function level documentation hosted at [pkg.go.dev](https://pkg.go.dev/github.com/DoNewsCode/core).